disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Code1: [this1.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this1.java):** this used to refer current class instance variables.

-**Code2: [this2.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this2.java):** used to invoke current class constructor.
+**Code2: [this2.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this2.java):** used to invoke current class constructor.This code is an example of **Constructor chaining using this()** discussed above.

 **Code3: [this3.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this3.java):** used to invoke current class instances.